srujanreddyj/Data-Engineering-concepts/airbnb_capstone/README.md

 The idea behind using the datalakes is that they provide us with the flexibility in the number of different ways we might use the data.

+* Data Processing
+  *  For Data Processing, I used SQL to process data from S3 bucket.
+For each task, an SQL statement has been providded in ```SQLQUEIRES.py``` which does the data ingestion process smoothly.
+  *  This data processing file contains all the queries to create tables, inserting data from stagging tables and building query tables.

 * My ETL pipeline includes 20 tasks:
   * ```START_OPERATOR```, ```MID_OPERATOR```, ```END_TASK``` are the dummy tasks, which help in starting and ensuring all tasks are syncronized with each other tasks and finished the execution
   * ```CREATE_STAGGING_REVIEWS_Table```, ```CREATE_STAGGING_CALENDARS_Table```, ```CREATE_STAGGING_LISTINGS_Table``` are the tasks for creating Stagging tables on Redshift Cluster.